- Who can Become a Member of UCGIS?

-- International Affiliates come from colleges, universities, nonprofit research organizations, and government-funded research centers that are based outside of the United States.
+- International Affiliates are any colleges, universities, nonprofit research organizations, or government-funded research centers that are based outside of the United States.

 - Non-Profit Affiliates come from for-profit organizations.

 - Government Affiliates have a separate line item in the Federal Budget.

 - How do Basic, Full, and Affiliates Members differ?

 - The traditional, flagship UCGIS membership is a Full one, designed for an academic institution, organization, or society as a whole.
 Any individuals affiliated with the entity, from any school, department, or program, are all eligible to participate in UCGIS activities and partake of UCGIS representation.
 Institutions holding Full memberships typically have GIS&T education and research taking place within multiple Schools, Departments, and Programs across their campus.
 Full members have unlimited access to UCGIS resources, and are entitled to two (2) votes by their designated Delegates on matters of UCGIS interest and concern.
 Dues for Full Members are $2000/year.